Skip to content

 Continuous Integration

-- make lint # Linting
+make lint # Linting and type checking

-- hop3-test system --mode nightly
+make test-nightly # hop3-test system --docker --mode nightly + HTML report

 See: https://builds.sr.ht/~sfermigier/hop3/